 Please apply if you have:

-- Experience with (or a willingness to learn) a Health at Every Size approach to body/food/weight issues.
+- Experience (or willingness to get training within at least 6 months of hire) in working with people who have eating disorders and experience (or a willingness to learn) a Health at Every Size approach to body/food/weight issues.

 - Experience with (or a willingness to learn) a Language of Emotions approach to helping clients work with their emotions as allies.

-Why work with Brave Acorn Counseling?
+Why work with Brave Acorn?

 Who is Brave Acorn?